Incremental Computing

 Other Limitations

-- When source table changes are too large, incremental computing may approach full computation load
+- When source table changes are too large, incremental computing may approach the cost of full computation.

-- Some complex queries (e.g., multi-level nested subqueries + non-equi Join) may not be able to execute incrementally; the system will automatically fall back to full computation
+- Some complex queries, such as multi-level nested subqueries with non-equi joins, may not support incremental execution.
+The system automatically falls back to full computation.

 Complete Example: User Behavior Log Analysis